 After 1 January, Hazel’s pension would increase to $835pfn and she would still be eligible for up to $130pfn of rent assistance, giving her a new combined income of $1,080 per fortnight.

 As we can see the pension changes may actually mean that downsizers are better off.
 Understanding what the pension changes will mean for you is vital in your decision making – seek advice from a financial adviser who specialises in helping over 55s make the right choices.

 Jack and Sarah have a house worth $650,000, $120,000 in the bank and $50,000 worth of personal effects including their cars.
 While Jack and Sarah remain at home they receive $659pfn each of pension entitlement and are not eligible for rent assistance.

-They want to move to a lifestyle community and purchase a brand new home for $450,000.
+They want to move to an Ingenia community and purchase a brand new home for $450,000.
 Using $60,000 from the proceeds of the sale of their home they buy a caravan and join their friends on the Grey Nomad trail during the cooler months.